Business

 An S corporation, often known as an S subchapter, is a type of corporation that complies with specified IRS regulations.
 If it does, it can avoid paying federal corporate taxes by passing income (along with various credits, deductions, and losses) directly to shareholders.
 S corp status, which is most commonly associated with small firms (100 or fewer shareholders), effectively gives a business the benefits of incorporation while also enjoying the tax-exempt benefits of a partnership.

-How to form an S corporation?
+How to Establish an S Corporation?

-• Name of the S corporation
+- Name of the S corporation.

-• Amount of shares issued
+- Amount of shares issued.

-• Registered agent name
+- Registered agent name.

 S corporation vs limited liability company